-It also means being in some legal trouble with the law, depending on the outcome of the situation.
+It could also mean being in some legal trouble with the law, depending on the outcome of the situation.

-If you want to protect yourself and your family, the best thing to do is find a self defense program that teaches you to train as if your life depends on because there’s a high probability that it will.
+If you want to protect yourself and your family, the best thing to do is find a self-defense program that teaches you to train as if your life depends on it because there’s a high probability that it will.